 Sign up for the FREE monthly LEGO Club Magazine, and look for coupons for discounted admission.
 Thanks to Sulan D for info.

 The Lego Fall 2015 Shop-At-Home catalog includes a coupon for a FREE child’s admission with every full-price adult admission.
-You can either buy tickets in advance online or bring the coupon to a Legoland ticket booth and buy tickets in person.
+You can bring the coupon to a Legoland ticket booth and buy tickets in person.
 Maximum of three free tickets per transaction.
-Online purchasing expires 2/28/2016, and the physical coupon in the catalog expires 8/31/2016.
-To purchase online, go to this site and use Promo Code 159923.
+Coupon expires 8/31/16.

 If you have an American Express card that earns Membership Rewards points, you can redeem those points for Legoland tickets.
 Thanks to Kristin K for info.